savvasdalkitsis/minecraft-mod-silencer/README.md

-# Silencer Minecraft mod
+# Silencer Minecraft mod (Forge)

-A mod that provides an item that allows you to silence entities:
+A Forge mod that provides an item that allows you to silence entities:

 ![You can silence villagers for example](assets/use.png)